About this course

 Course structure

-You'll learn the fundamentals of the subject across all 4 years of the course.
+You'll learn the fundamentals of the subject across all 4 years of your course.
 You'll also take design modules, where you'll apply your engineering knowledge.

 These modules, along with a major individual project in the third year, allow you to tailor your degree to suit your own interests or career plans.

-You'll choose from optional modules in the fourth year, and you can even boost your employability by studying a foreign language.
+You'll choose from optional modules in the fourth year, and you can even boost your employability by doing a paid placement year.

 You do not need to select your modules when you apply.
 We can help you customise your course.

-The first year provides a solid grounding in engineering science and design, with a focus on civil and environmental engineering.
+The first year provides a solid grounding in the fundamental engineering science, as well as the basis of civil engineering.

 Core modules cover: